Jud9X/Go/README.md

 Current big "to-do's":

 1. Review meeting minutes.
-2. Improve the GUI (including both design and layout)
-3. Add exception handling if necessary
+3. Add exception handling where necessary
-4. Add Javadoc (following the lecture guidelines)
+4. Add Javadoc (following the lecture guidelines) and produce the final output of it
 5. Check coding conventions (following the lecture guidelines)
-6. Optional: make the GUI look nice and add cool extra features (like highlighting where a piece will go when the mouse hovers over that area, different colour themes, optional confirmation boxes after each move, music...)
 7. Record the demonstration videos
-8. Optional: reduce the size of Main by putting scenes in their own classes?
-9. Optional: unit/integration testing
+8. Contributions report